-We will actively make continuous investments in growing and strengthened areas while maintaining financial soundness.
-Moreover, we will push on with management being conscious of capital costs and market valuation by raising ROE through maintaining appropriate returns to shareholders.
+We will actively make continuous investments in growing and strengthening businesses while maintaining a sound financial base.
+Moreover, we will push on with management being conscious of the cost of capital and market valuation by raising ROE through maintaining appropriate returns to shareholders.